Let the Bullets Fly: Characterization

-Critical Reflection
+Critical reflection

 The presentation of violent forms in the film has a strong impact on the audience.
 Although it weakens the moral concepts of the film, the deaths of the characters in the film have a significant reflective effect on the audience.
+The film also employs dark humor and allegorical characters to reflect on issues of social hierarchy, extending its significance beyond conventional action and comedy.